 Although the U.S. has a few consulates in the United Kingdom, only the one in London handles immigrant and fiancé (K-1) visas.
 You will be given instructions (and eventually, an appointment notice) when your case is transferred to the consulate in London.
 You can check its website for information on the process for applying for an immigrant visa.

 If your spouse happens to be living in a country other than the United Kingdom, the consulate there would likely be the one to handle the case.

 If your spouse entered the U.S. legally (such as on a K-1 fiancé, student, or tourist visa), and you are a U.S. citizen, your spouse can most likely apply to adjust status in the United States.
 The main form for this is called an I-485, but additional forms, documents, and a fee must also be presented.
 The immigrant will need to attend a biometrics (fingerprinting) appointment.
 Later, the two of you will attend a personal interview at one of USCIS's field offices.
 Check out these sample questions.

 Information about USCIS locations or service centers can be found at its website, www.uscis.gov.

-Just be sure your spouse didn't commit visa fraud by using the nonimmigrant visa specifically to enter the U.S. and apply for a green card – see “Risks of Entering the U.S. as a Tourist, Then Applying for Marriage- Based Green Card” for details.)
+Be sure your spouse didn't commit visa fraud by using a nonimmigrant visa specifically to enter the U.S. to apply for a green card.
+(See Risks of Entering the U.S. as a Tourist, Then Applying for Marriage- Based Green Card for details.)

-No matter where you marry, you will need to obtain a certificate that convinces the U.S. immigration authorities that it was legally recognized in the state or country where it took place.
+No matter where you marry, you will need to obtain a certificate that convinces U.S. immigration authorities that it was legally recognized in the state or country where it took place.
 Below are some tips on doing that.